Emm451/H2Invest-Connect/README.md

 - **Data Confidentiality and Security:** Handling data requires maximum security and confidentiality to maintain user trust.

 ### Improvement Perspectives:
-InvestAI Connect could consider strategic partnerships with reputable institutions to ensure data accuracy and quality.
+H2Invest-Connect could consider strategic partnerships with reputable institutions to ensure data accuracy and quality.
 Regular system updates based on advancements could strengthen its position in an ever-changing environment.

 ## Data sources and AI methods